kwaters3/Social-App-NoSQL/README.md

 - Then, install the required dependencies on the `node_modules` folder, run: `npm install`.

-- Then, to create your database, go to the terminal and run: `mysql -u root -p`.
-  - Enter mysql password when prompted.
-  - Next, enter `source db/schema.sql`.
-  - Then, to seed the database, exit out of mysql cmd line: `exit`, then run: `npm run seed`.
+- Then, make sure `MongoDB` is installed on your computer.

   - To invoke the application, run: `npm start`.
-The Sequelize models sync to the MySQL database when the server starts.
+The Mongoose models are synched to the MongoDB database when the server starts.
+  - Connect to the MongoDB URI `mongodb://localhost:27017`.
+Select `social-network-api` to see `thoughts` and `users` data.

-- To test the application, use `Insomnia` or `Postman` (view Test section).
+- To create seed data and test the API routes, use `Insomnia` or `Postman` (view Test section).

 ## Usage